majgis/psproxy/README.md

 # psproxy

-A simple way to toggle the proxy settings for Pulse Secure VPN.
+A simple way to toggle the proxy settings for Junos Pulse Secure VPN.

 This utility was created to solve the problem of [Charles Proxy][1](v3.10.2) not working when connected to a VPN using [Junos Pulse Secure][2](v5.1.3) on Mac OS X (v10.10.5).

-It has not been tested in any other environments or with other versions of the software.
+It has not been tested in any other environments or with other versions of these software.

 ## Install